zhezhangsh/GtUtility/README.md

 ```
 # Copy both 'runSmpComp.r' and 'runSmpComp.yaml' files into your working folder
 # Edit the 'runSmpComp.yaml' to specify inputs and output path
-### !!! avoid putting any space into the empty lines !!!
+### avoid putting any space into the empty lines
-### !!! do not change the yaml file name, a copy of it will be automatically saved to output folder !!!
+### do not change the yaml file name, a copy of it will be automatically saved to output folder
+# Never change the 'runSmpComp.r' file
 # Run the following shell command
-### specify the full path if the files are not within your working directory
+### replace "./" with the full path of both files
-### change the path to Rscript executible if it's installed elsewhere
+### replace "/usr/local/bin/Rscript" with the full path where Rscript was installed

 /usr/local/bin/Rscript ./runSmpComp.r ./runSmpComp.yaml